Keeping squirrel monkeys as pets

 Squirrel monkeys naturally live in the canopies of the tropical rainforests of Central and South America and coastal forests of Brazil, where they eat different types of flowers, leaves, buds, nuts, insects, lizards and eggs.

 Squirrel monkeys are one of the smaller species of primates.
-They are fairly common in the pet trade in the UK.
+They're fairly common in the pet trade in the UK.

 Do squirrel monkeys make good pets?

-Squirrel monkeys spend 99% of their lives in trees in the wild, in dense tropical rainforests and wetlands.
+- Wild squirrel monkeys spend 99% of their lives in trees, in dense tropical rainforests and wetlands.
 As such, it's impossible to recreate an environment close to their natural habitat if kept as a pet.

 Are squirrel monkeys legal to buy in the UK?

-Unfortunately it is technically legal to keep squirrel monkeys as pets in England and Wales.
-Which is why we're campaigning for the governments to impose a ban.
+Unfortunately, it is technically legal to keep squirrel monkeys as pets in England and Wales.
+This is why we're campaigning for the governments to impose a ban.

-Taken from the wild to be kept as a pet
+Taken from the wild to be kept as a pet: Charlie's story

 Being on an industrial estate, there was constant background noise.
-Monkeys have very delicate hearing - this constant noise caused Charlie great distress.
+Monkeys have very delicate hearing, so this constant noise caused Charlie great distress.

 The owner admitted to taking Charlie for walks in London's Hyde Park using a harness and extendable lead.
 For a primate who naturally lives high in the trees, this would have been incredibly stressful for him.

-Charlie suffered terribly due to inadequate care and inappropriate environment
+Charlie suffered terribly due to inadequate care and an inappropriate environment

 Charlie's tail was bent at the end and he had balding spots.
-He was scratching and rubbing the end of his tail a lot indicating that he was suffering from urine burns on the skin of his tail.
+He was scratching and rubbing the end of his tail a lot, showing that he was suffering from urine burns on the skin of his tail.